fardeen-ahmed/Bug-bounty-Writeups/README.md

 ## Vulnerable and Outdated Components
 <a href="https://blog.sonarsource.com/zabbix-case-study-of-unsafe-session-storage">-Zabbix - A Case Study of Unsafe Session Storage </a>

+<a href="https://blog.assetnote.io/2022/02/20/logicflaw-dynamicweb-rce/">-Logic Flaw Leading to RCE in Dynamicweb 9.5.0 - 9.12.7</a>

+<a href="https://www.cyberkl.com/cvelist/cvedetail/24">-Writeup for an iOS 15 exploit that can achieve kernel</a>

 ## Identification and Authentication Issues / Bugs

 <a href="https://hackerone.com/reports/921780">-Improper Authentication - any user can login as other user with otp/logout & otp/login</a>